 How should the video begin?
 End?
 What should be in the middle?

 This fancy word actually has a lot of meaning with regards to making videos and copy.
-When it comes down to it, the same techniques used to get information to those who skim your copy work here.
-In this case, the thing(s) a viewer of the video is most likely to remember is the information at the front of the video.
+The thing(s) a viewer of the video is most likely to remember is the information at the front of the video.
+These are the primary or initial items.
+It is the same concept that influences how readers maintain information when they skim your copy.
 The first bit of information they associate with your project is easier to recall than any other part (with one exception, listed in tip 2).

 3. More Research